 - Stream 2 for dwelling units where no one permanently resides.

-Stream 2 will be phased out within the next 2-5 years, however, in the meantime, permission to operate within Stream Two will be granted to a limited number of units under a Temporary Use Permit (TPU).
+Stream 2 is planned to be phased out within the next 2-5 years, however, in the meantime, permission to operate within Stream Two will be granted to a limited number of units under a Temporary Use Permit (TPU).
 This approach was taken to help achieve Council’s goals of protecting long-term rentals and keeping the scale of business-type operations appropriate in residential areas.

 TUPs will be granted until December 31, 2024, with the opportunity to renew the permit only for a further 1-3 years upon expiry.